ruby-grape/grape/README.md

 TwitterAPI::routes[0].settings[:custom] # => { key: 'value' }
 ```

-Note that `Route#route_xyz` methods have been deprecated since 0.15.0.
+Note that `Route#route_xyz` methods have been deprecated since 0.15.0 and removed since 2.0.1

 Please use `Route#xyz` instead.